Why Your Period Makes IBS Worse (and What Helps)

 What this means for FODMAP tolerance

-During the luteal phase and menses, your gut is more reactive, your visceral sensitivity is higher, and your baseline threshold drops.
-Foods you tolerate at week two of your cycle can trigger symptoms at week four.
-This is true even if you've finished a careful reintroduction and know your usual thresholds.
+During the luteal phase and menses, the gut is more reactive, visceral sensitivity is higher, and the baseline threshold drops.
+Foods tolerated at week two of the cycle can trigger symptoms at week four.
+This stays true even after a careful reintroduction and a known set of usual thresholds.

-In practical terms: if you've reintroduced a tolerated serve of sweet potato (say, around 75 grams) without symptoms, that same serve might still bloat you on day 27 of your cycle.
-If lactose is one of your tolerated FODMAPs at a small serve, it might not be during your period.
-This isn't your reintroduction failing.
+In practical terms: a tolerated serve of sweet potato (around 75 grams) that has passed reintroduction without symptoms might still bloat you on day 27 of your cycle.
+If lactose is a tolerated FODMAP at a small serve, it might not be during your period.
+This isn't a reintroduction failing.
 It's the same food hitting a more sensitive system.

 A cycle-aware FODMAP approach